 Negotiating International Organizations

 Outside options matter, because they give parties to an agreement the ability to renegotiate the terms of the agreements after they've been implemented.
 When risks are unequal, institutional mechanisms that promote flexibility and easy exit can reduce the appeal of cooperation, since unequal dependence raises the risk that, once cooperation has begun, the less-dependent side will renegotiate terms to its advantage.
-See Contrived Symmetry through the IAEA.
+So in those situations potentially-vulnerable states hold out, forgoing cooperation unless it comes with specific mechanisms to contrive symmetry, artificially enhancing the balance of outside options to favor the weaker side.
 In a book project, in progress, I begin with the negotiations in the 1940s-50s over international cooperation to regulate atomic energy and examine the development of the nonproliferation regime through the following 70 years.

 China's Strategic Multilateralism